• Skip to primary navigation

 3. Cinnamon applesauce.

-Blending Applesauce
+Blending applesauce

 Once the apples are done stewing, use an immersion blender for a smooth consistency and to puree the apple skins (if you kept them) with the apples and their juices.
 A potato masher works well if you’ve peeled the apples and prefer chunkier applesauce.
-The instant pot breaks down the apples so much that if you peel them, you can just stir them for a chunkier consistency.
+The instant pot breaks down the apples so much that if you peel them, you may just need to stir them for a chunkier consistency.

 If you don’t have an immersion blender, transfer the apples and their juices to a blender.
-Only fill it halfway full when blending hot liquids.
+Only fill it halfway when blending hot liquids.
 Vent the feeder cap to release any pressure from the hot liquid and use a clean towel over the opening of the feeder cap to prevent splattering.
+Alternatively, let the apples cool completely before pureeing.

 The amount of water needed is going to depend on your own personal preference for how thick or thin you like your applesauce and how hot your slow cooker or instant pot gets.
 Some slow cookers run hotter than others and some instant pots are more prone to a “burn warning.”